Saro0800/base_pose_opt_ws/README.md

 ### Disclaimer
 Due to robot-related hardware constraints, the code in this repository has been developed and tested using **Python 3.8.10** on **Ubuntu 20.04 LTS**, that is the latest version supporting **ROS 1 Noetic**.

-Besides, the provided code should work for newer versions of Python, and could be easily adapted for ROS 2 as well.
+In any case, the provided code should work for newer versions of Python, and could be easily adapted for ROS 2 as well.
 However, it has not been tested for such configurations.
 For more recent versions of Python and ROS, the used libraries may have received major updates and some errors may arise.

 ### Prerequisites
 Before installing and using this repo, please be sure to meet the following prerequisites: